 Since the matching between managers and hospitals is clearly not random, this section aims to distinguish the effects of managerial negotiation skill from potential confounding factors.
-For instance, managers with better negotiation skill may systematically match with higher-quality hospitals due to unobserved factors, such as a preference for prestige or better institutional quality.
-In such cases, negotiation outcomes may reflect the influence of hospital-level factors rather than the manager's bargaining skill.
+For instance, managers with better negotiation skill may systematically match with higher-quality hospitals due to unobserved factors, such as a preference for prestige or better institutional quality.13 In such cases, negotiation outcomes may reflect the influence of hospital-level factors rather than the manager's bargaining skill.
 Our baseline specification addresses this with the inclusion of hospital fixed effects.
 Thus, our identification hinges on within-hospital changes in negotiation skill (changes in the hospital manager).
 Further, insurer fixed effects are included to ensure changes in the composition of payers does not affect the estimates.
-In Table OA3.12 of the Online Appendix, we directly test whether hospital manager turnover leads to changes in the composition of insurers contracting with the hospital.
-At both the system and facility levels, we find no clear evidence of such a correlation.